 Presumption of Fitness

 In most states, and even in New Jersey where if you are a parent of a child, you are presumed to be fit to parent that child.
 It’s the other parent’s responsibility or the court’s duty to find if you are unfit, but they have to overcome that burden that you walk in presumed to be fit for custody of your child.
 Remember that, if you believe the other parent is unfit, it is also your responsibility to prove that to the court.
+To compel a judge to make that declaration, you need to have solid reasoning with examples of unfit behavior.
+Generally parents are only declared unfit if they are failing to meet the basic needs of the child in some way, like in cases of abuse or neglect, or if they are engaging in risky behavior that puts the child in danger.

 Look at Custody Factors in New Jersey